AdedamolaXL/RAR/app/README.md

 ## Acknowledgments

-This example of using Pyth Entropy was created by [lualabs.xyz](https://lualabs.xyz).
+This implementation of Pyth Entropy for music and gaming applications was inspired by innovative uses of blockchain randomness.
+Special thanks to the Pyth network for providing verifiable entropy services and the broader Web3 community for continuous innovation.

-We hope this starter example inspires you to continue innovating and building creative solutions with NFTs.
+We hope these contracts inspire further development at the intersection of music, gaming, and blockchain technology, creating new possibilities for community-driven content creation and discovery.